bunk77/OperatingSystemProblem3/readme.txt

 -----------------------------------------------
 create new thread for creating PCBs called void* user(void*)
-	need: mutexes to be shared with scheduler
+	need: mutexes to be shared with scheduler does  not call scheduler--just enqueues to createQ createQ should not overload timer, be roughly equal with

 create new thread for terminating as well?